NJUAstrometry/NJUAstrometry.github.io/content/authors/jyao/_index.zh.md

 ---
 # Display name
-title: 刘牛
+title: 姚俊

 # Full Name (for SEO)
-first_name: Niu
+first_name: 俊
-last_name: Liu
+last_name: 姚

 # Username (this should match the folder name)
 # authors:
-#   - nliu
+#   - jyao

 # Is this the primary user of the site?
-superuser: true
+superuser: false

 # Role/position
-role: 准聘助理教授
+role: 博士研究生

 # Organizations/Affiliations
 organizations: